 We believe that our executive compensation program reflects our company's performance and aligns the pay of our executives to the long-term interests of our stockholders.
 For example, in 2009, when our company's financial performance suffered during the economic recession, we froze the salaries of our executive officers and our corporate performance measures resulted in performance-based cash bonus and performance-based equity award payouts that were significantly below target compensation.
-In contrast, for 2010 and 2011, our company's financial performance rebounded significantly from the economic downturn, and our corporate performance measures resulted in our named executive officers earning above target performance-based cash bonus awards and the maximum pay-out under our performance-based equity awards.
+In contrast, beginning in 2010 and continuing through 2012, our company's financial performance has improved significantly from the economic downturn, and 2011 and 2012 set financial records in several categories.
+As a result, our corporate performance measures resulted in our named executive officers earning above target performance-based cash bonus awards and above target pay-outs under our performance-based equity awards.

-2011 Financial Performance Highlights
+2012 Financial Performance Highlights

-Our compensation committee typically makes its determinations on executive compensation for the named executive officers in February and March of each year, after the completion of the audit of our company's financial results for the prior year.
-Our company's financial performance in 2011 exceeded our expectations in several important respects.
-We reported the following financial highlights in our 2011 earnings release (available on our web site at www.kadant.com):
+Our compensation committee typically makes its determinations on executive compensation for the named executive officers in February and March of each year, after our company's financial results for the prior year have been determined.
+Our company's financial performance in 2012 was comparable in several respects to 2011, which was one of our best years for financial performance.
+In particular, our company set new records in 2012 for adjusted diluted earnings per share and adjusted EBITDA, which are used as the financial measures for our performance-based compensation.
+We reported the following financial highlights from continuing operations in our 2012 earnings release (available on our web site at www.kadant.com):